-Not to mention the differing experiences that different people can have at the same bank.
-Or the different experience that one person can have at different branches of the same bank.
+Not to mention the differing experiences that people can have at the same bank.
+Or the different experiences that one person can have at different branches of the same bank.

 In some very rare instances, a bank might require an introducer.
-But in those instances, this is often governed by local regulations.
+But that typically means that introductions are governed by local regulations.

 The problem is that introducers will always tell you a bank requires an introduction.
 Even when no such requirement exists.

-In the old, pre-internet days, introducers included lawyers and corporate service providers.
+In the pre-internet days, bank introducers primarily included lawyers and corporate service providers.
 They introduced pre-vetted clients to banks around the world.

 Since the 1990s, an entirely new industry dedicated to fake bank introductions appeared.
 And with the onset of the internet and online payment processing, the industry exploded.